 \subsection{Scenario IV}

-In this last scenario, we propose a strengthening of the agent's communication network.
-One may find this proposal controversial because, as said, from the calibration, we have that $w_{\text{soc}}$ is at least an order of magnitude smaller than $w_{\text{ec}}$ for a fixed value of $w_{\text{irr}}$.
-However, we believe that it sheds some more light on the role of the weight $w_{\text{soc}}$ in the PV adoption dynamics.
-Figure \ref{fig:future} the results if we consider a value of $w_{\text{soc}}$ ten times greater than the calibrated value $w_{soc} = 0.01$.
-We observe an increase of $97\%$ in the number of PV by the end of 2026.
-Moreover, what makes this scenario different from those previously proposed is the type of growth.
-Indeed, in this case, the growth is exponential, whereas in previous cases the growth was linear.
-This latter fact can be explained by observing the role of $w_{\text{soc}}$ in the so-called mean-field approximation of the model; see Equations \eqref{eq:mf_approximation} and \eqref{eq:systemofequations}.
-In particular, the density of the ``Green" $n_G$ increases with the density of ``Informed" agents $n_I$, whose density increases, modulated by $w_{soc}$ with $n_G$ itself.
-This means that $n_G$ increases exponentially with a rate proportional to $w_{soc}$.
-In any case, we believe that the growth observed in this scenario may be slightly overestimated.
-This could be explained by modeling assumptions.
-As we have already pointed out several times, agents interact in a mean-field way and this might have triggered an overestimation of the effect of social interaction.
-A more realistic way to describe the interaction between individuals is to consider a network-like structure; we propose to explore this in some future work.
+In this last scenario, we propose strengthening the agent's communication network by acting on the value of the weight $w_{\text{soc}}$.
+Figure \ref{fig:future} shows the results if we consider a value of $w_{\text{soc}}$ ten times greater than the calibrated value $w_{\text{soc}} = 0.01$.
+We observe an increase of $93\%$ in the number of PV by the end of 2026.
+Moreover, the type of growth makes this scenario different from those previously proposed.
+Indeed, the increase is exponential in this case, whereas the growth was linear in previous cases.
+This latter fact can be explained by observing the role of $w_{\text{soc}}$ in the so-called mean-field approximation of the model; see Equations \eqref{eq:mf_approximation}.
+In particular, the density of the ``Green" $n_G$ increases with the density of ``Informed" agents $n_I$, whose density increases, modulated by $w_{\text{soc}}$ with $n_G$ itself.
+This fact means that $n_G$ increases exponentially with a rate proportional to $w_{\text{soc}}$.
+The high sensitivity of the model on the parameter $w_{\text{soc}}$ can be explained by making the following observation.
+An analogy can be drawn between epidemiological models and opinion diffusion models.
+This type of parallelism is quite common; see, for example, the review of \cite{pastor2015epidemic}.
+The parameter $w_{\text{soc}}$ plays a role similar to that of the contagion parameter (known as $\beta$ in the classic SIR model).
+Both parameters ($w_{\text{soc}}$ and $\beta$) represent exponential growth rates; the higher their values, the more rapid and pronounced the exponential growth.
+In any case, the growth observed in this scenario may be slightly overestimated.
+This fact could be explained by modelling assumptions.
+As we have pointed out several times, agents interact in a mean-field way, which might have triggered an overestimation of the effect of social interaction.
+A more realistic way to describe the interaction between individuals is to consider a network-like structure; we propose exploring this in future work.

-\subsection{Scenario analysis' Figures}
+\subsection{Scenario analysis: Figures}